khaouitiabdelhakim/Microsoft-Office-With-Activation-For-Lifetime/README.md

 2. Wait until the installation is finished.

 ### Step 2:
-1. Run `activator.cmd` as administrator.
+1. Run `Activator.cmd` as administrator.
 2. Follow the steps to activate Microsoft Office.

 **Note:** All files are scanned for viruses, so no worries.